corda/corda-docs-portal/content/en/platform/corda/4.7/enterprise/flow-state-machines.md

 The `StateMachineManager` is the class responsible for taking care of all running flows in a node.
 It knows how to register handlers with the messaging system (see “[Networking and messaging](messaging.md)”) and iterate the right state machine when messages arrive.
-It provides the send/receive/sendAndReceive calls that let the code request network interaction and it will save/restore serialised versions of the fiber at the right times.
+It provides the send/receive/sendAndReceive calls that let the code request network interaction and it will save/restore serialized versions of the fiber at the right times.

 Flows can be invoked in several ways.
 For instance, they can be triggered by scheduled events (in which case they need to be annotated with `@SchedulableFlow`), see “[Scheduling events](event-scheduling.md)” to learn more about this.
 They can also be triggered